A Clockwork Orange

 Yet put aside the “meaning” of A Clockwork Orange for a bit,

-of James Joyce, and creates a new language to convey his
+heirs of James Joyce, and creates a new language to convey

-story.
-You will realize from the opening page that this will not
+his story.
+You will realize from the opening page that this will

-be your conventional narrative: “There was me, that is Alex,
+not be your conventional narrative: “There was me, that is

-and my three droogs, that is Pete, Georgie and Dim, Dim being
+Alex, and my three droogs, that is Pete, Georgie and Dim, Dim

-real dim, and we sat in the Korova Milkbar making up our
+being real dim, and we sat in the Korova Milkbar making up

-rassodocks what to do with the evening, a flip dark chill winter
+our rassodocks what to do with the evening, a flip dark chill

-fast and loose with our conceptions of reality, serves as an
+plays fast and loose with our conceptions of reality, serves as

 Burgess delivers both, and in full measure.
 This author may